One thing should be obvious — campus rec programming is very important. It’s the greatest tool at your disposal for driving student engagement.

 Vicki Highstreet, the associate director for recreation programming at the University of Nebraska, spoke on the importance of campus recreation programming.
 “Give the students what they want through creative programming,” said Highstreet.

 And of course, having the right staff in place is key to make all the gears turn.
 Nebraska staffs its campus recreation programs with trained professionals, a common practice for many universities. “[We value] the high level of expertise and intentional lifelong learning and development attitudes of our professional staff … who are encouraged and supported in their continuous development,” said Highstreet.
 “They’re staying on the cutting edge of their specialty area and have passion to help students actualize their skill development through recreational activity.

-At the end of the day, your campus recreation programming should be about engaging the students around you.
+At the end of the day, your campus rec programming should be about engaging the students around you.
 Think about what will encourage them to emphasize health and wellness, and adjust your programs to reflect that goal.
 Keep your finger on the pulse of your campus and fine-tune your methods based on what the students want.